It’s Mumbai from me, and it’s Mumbai from him

 The Real Estate Opportunity in India: An Interview

-“Despite, concerns about the current economic concerns surrounding India right now it is still considered an emerging economy that has a lot of scale and you are able to target high returns.
-Yes, the risks are higher, but investors have considered whether the risk is worth taking.”
+“Despite concerns about India’s current economic situation, it remains an emerging economy with scale and potential for high returns.
+Yes, the risks are higher, but investors are weighing whether they’re worth taking.”

 An interview with two heads of India at Mid-Market Private Equity Shops.